springbov/dndsrd5.2_markdown/src/03_Classes/02_Bard.md

 | 18    | +6                | Superior Inspiration                | D12        | 4        | 20                | 4 | 3 | 3 | 3 | 3 | 1 | 1 | 1 | 1 |
 | 19    | +6                | Epic Boon                           | D12        | 4        | 21                | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20    | +6                | Words of Creation                   | D12        | 4        | 22                | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

-### Bard Class Features

-As a Bard, you gain the following class features when you reach the specified Bard levels.
-These features are listed in the Bard Features table.

 #### Level 1: Bardic Inspiration